SPF, DKIM & DMARC checker.

 Just for context — tells you where mail to this domain actually lands.
 We identify common providers (Google Workspace, Microsoft 365, ProtonMail, etc.) so you know what stack you're working with.

-too permissive.
-DMARC stuck at p=none for years
+DMARC stuck at p=none

 Privacy